HoangLong93/dashboard-app/README.md

-1. Start the server by navigating to server folder
+## Installing

     Dependencies: Node.js(tested with node version 8 and 9, version 10 was still having issues), Yarn/npm.

+    - run `yarn install`

+    - navigating to client folder

-    `yarn install`
+    - run `yarn install` inside client folder

 ## Running

+    - navigate to root directory

-    `yarn start`
+    - run `yarn start`

-    The API is available at http://localhost:8081.
+    The application is running at http://localhost:8081.

+## Running the applcation in development mode

+    - navigate to root directory

+    - run `yarn start`

-2. Run the application by navigating to client folder
+    - navigate to client folder

-    Dependencies: Node.js, Yarn/npm.

-    `yarn install`

-    ## Running
-    `yarn start`
+    - run `yarn start`

-    The Application is running at http://localhost:3000.
+    The Application is running in dev mode at http://localhost:3000.

+## API routes
+All routes use the GET method.

+`/app`

+Return a list of all appIDs.

+`/app/:appID`

+Return all data for given `appID`.
+Number of rows differ between appIDs.

+`/app/:appID/:field`

+Return all data for given `field` for given `appID`.

+`/fields`

+Return all table columns.